Terri Reeves, Unsplash

-eFile LLC (hereinafter referred to as "eFile" or "we") is committed to keeping your tax information private and recognizes the importance customers place on the privacy and confidentiality of their information.
+Thank you for visiting eFile.com (hereinafter referred to as "eFile" or "we").
+We are committed to keeping your tax information private and recognize the importance customers place on the privacy and confidentiality of their information.
 While new technologies allow us to more efficiently serve our clients, we are committed to maintaining the rigorous privacy standards that are synonymous with our established and trusted name.

 eFile adheres to applicable law to ensure the security and confidentiality of personal information you share with us.